deining/docsy/userguide/content/en/docs/adding-content/navigation.md

 The top level menu (the one that appears in the top navigation bar for the entire site) uses your site's
 [`main` menu](https://gohugo.io/content-management/menus/).
-All Hugo sites have a `main` menu array of menu entries, accessible via the `.Site.Menus` site variable and populatable via page front matter or your site's `hugo.toml`/`hugo.yaml`/`hugo.json`.
+All Hugo sites have a `main` menu array of menu entries, accessible via the `site.Menus` site variable and populatable via page front matter or your site's `hugo.toml`/`hugo.yaml`/`hugo.json`.